Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 People who have secured an attachment style are comfortable in their relationships with significant others, parents, siblings, children, and so on.
 They trust in the knowledge that their friends and family members care for them and are available if needed.
 This is the type of person, for example, who wouldn’t be bothered by an unanswered text message or missed phone call with no call back for a few days.

 They trust that their family member or friend will get back to them in time.
 They have enough confidence in the relationship to not have to worry about trivial details.
+Securely attached individuals are comfortable seeking support when needed and are attentive to their partner’s feelings, making them responsive to emotional needs in relationships.
+Being attuned to their partner’s feelings allows them to provide reassurance and support, strengthening the emotional bond.
 These people have been blessed with a warm and loving childhood with attentive parents who instilled a deep trust in them by being readily available whenever necessary.

 The second attachment style – dismissive/avoidant